Frequently Asked Questions

 What to Take | Reveal all answers

 Please see the destination pages for a rough idea of temperature and daily hours of sunshine, and pack accordingly.
 We recommend you take lightweight clothing and comfortable footwear for the daytime, and warmer clothing for the evenings as the temperature can drop.
 If you are travelling outside of high season, make sure you have warm bedclothes to sleep in.
 Don’t forget your swimwear, ensuring you have the appropriate attire meeting the campsite’s regulations.
 Also your sun cream and after-sun cream, any medication such as hay fever tablets and mosquito repellent.
-If you are flying to your destination or are arriving on a Sunday or bank holiday, you may want to consider ordering a Welcome Pack (Prices start from £3 – not available at CD012 or Swiss parcs) for your arrival (contents may vary).
+If you are flying to your destination or are arriving on a Sunday or bank holiday, you may want to consider ordering a Welcome Pack (Prices start from £3 – not available at Cambrils Park, Costa Dorada or Swiss parcs) for your arrival (contents may vary and must be ordered no later than 4 weeks prior to departure).
 Alternatively if you are taking the ferry and will arrive when shops are closed, you may want to take a few basic items with you for the evening and following morning.

 Pillows and blankets are provided as standard in all of our accommodation types, however bed sheets and pillowcases are not.
 You can hire bed linen from Eurocamp as well as beach towels.
 We also offer duvet linen hire (packs containing double or single sized duvets, sheets, pillowcases and towels) available for all mobile homes in Holland, Paris, Loire, Picardy, Normandy and the Riviera.
-To guarantee availability, we recommend you book your linen before departure.
+To guarantee availability, you will need to book your linen no later than one week before departure.
 Please see the extras page for more information.